Savannah, Georgia Weekend Itinerary

 The Bohemian Hotel Savannah Riverfront: This Boutique hotel has a little over 70 rooms overlooking the Riverfront.
 They offer a unique and luxurious experience with a formal restaurant and the highest rooftop bar on the riverfront with incredible views of all of Savannah.
-You will find interesting art throughout the property that is for sale.
 This is where we stayed during our weekend in Savannah, and we had a fabulous stay with a balcony room.
 They are also pet-friendly, so we brought our pup with us!
 Check Availability!

 Psst!
 We were graciously hosted by The Bohemian.
 As always, all opinions are my own!

 JW Marriott Savannah Plant Riverside District: Also located on the Riverfront and sister property to the Bohemian, this brand new hotel is like a museum.
 With giant crystals, fossils, and art, it is most definitely a unique and beautiful hotel to stay at.
 They are also pet-friendly.
 Check Availability!

 Perry Lane Hotel: Another very popular hotel located right next to Chippewa Square, this high-end hotel is beautifully designed with local artwork that pays homage to its Georgia roots.
 They even offer complimentary bikes to explore Savannah, have an outdoor pool, and are known to have a great rooftop bar.
 Check Availability!

 Mansion on Forsyth Park: Located across the street from Forsyth Park, this beautiful property offers a heated outdoor pool, a full restaurant, a rooftop bar, and a spa.
 This is also a highly coveted place to stay while in Savannah.
 Check Availability!